KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 The language of this text shape.
 Language affects a number of properties, like glyph shape, upper- and lowercase and line breaking.

 The text input allows typing any valid `BCP 47 <https://en.wikipedia.org/wiki/BCP47>`_ code.
-Pressing :key:`enter` will cause Krita to parse the code.
+Pressing :kbd:`enter` will cause Krita to parse the code.
 Typing a language name or code into the text input will show a filtered search pop-up.

 Pressing on the down arrow will show all previously used locales this session, as well as stored locales.
 By toggling the check box in front of a locale, you can indicate that they need to be stored for future sessions.

+There is also a :guilabel:`Script` dropdown.
+Normally, it is possible to guess the script from the language and country.
+However, in some places, different scripts can be used for the same language, and sometimes the main script being used has changed over the years.
+The script dropdown allows setting the script in these cases.

 Paragraph Properties
 --------------------